 For vegetarian or vegan cyclists , legumes, nuts, seeds, tofu, and soy products are excellent alternatives.
 Incorporating a variety of these sources into your diet ensures a full range of essential amino acids for optimal muscle recovery.

-Integration of proteins into the daily diet
+Integration of protein into the daily diet

-Additionally, within a cyclist's nutrition , consuming protein along with carbohydrates after training can improve muscle recovery and replenish energy reserves.
+In addition, within a cyclist's nutrition , consuming protein along with carbohydrates after training can improve muscle recovery and replenish energy reserves.

-Fats: an underrated source of energy
+Fats: an undervalued source of energy

 Fats not only provide a dense source of calories, but are also necessary for the absorption of fat-soluble vitamins and for hormonal health.